codarrenvelvindron/codarren.github.io/_posts/2021-01-02-Day2-Training-for-CEHv11.md

  **Attention to detail**

 ## Why?
-It's what the bad guys will see first.
+It's what the bad guys see first.

 They are looking for it right ?
-The devil is in the details.
+They say the devil is in the details.

 If you as someone in the blue team (Defense) wants to counter the red team (Offense).